-(d) Cautiously open the silent blow-off to the condenser. (e) Work the engines as fast as circumstances will permit.
+(d) Cautiously open the silent blow-off to the condenser.

+(e) Work the engines as fast as circumstances will permit.

-(f) Work the engines as last as circumstances with postular form the stoker petty officers of any other stokeholds in which boilers are in use that an accident has occurred, so that particular attention may be paid to the water in these boilers.
+(f) Inform the stoker petty officers of any other stokeholds in which boilers are in use that an accident has occurred, so that particular attention may be paid to the water in these boilers.